JoseAmador95/UoS_Beamforming/README.md

 # User Equipment Tracking Beamforming Using a MIMO Software-Defined Radio
 Repository for the models and code used in "UE Tracking Beamforming using a MIMO Software-Defined Radio" MSc project for the course
 5G Mobile Communications and Intelligent Embedded Systems at the University of Sussex.
+The goals, methodology and testing procedures are described in the [report](Report.pdf).

 The work done is divided into the following sections:
 * Model setup script